jeromeludmann/deno-irc/README.md

 When an error is emitted, it will be thrown by default and causes a crash of the program.

-To avoid the client from crashing, it is required to have at least one event listener for the `"error"` event name.
+To avoid the client from crashing, **it is required to have at least one event listener for the `"error"` event name**.

 By listening to the `"error"` event, errors will no longer be thrown: